prezi/gradle-haxe-plugin/Improvements.md

 ## Bundling Haxe "headers" with built output

-It is already possible to use the HAR artifact as a self-contained dependency that can be used to build your sources togther with the dependency sources (and resources).
+It is already possible to use the HAR artifact as a self-contained dependency that can be used to build your sources together with the dependency sources (and resources).
 This is like static linking in C.

 It would be nice to have something resembling dynamic linking a well: you take the built JS/SWC output of a module, and use that in another Haxe module.
 To do this, the dependent module must know about the structure of the JS/SWC file.

 The Haxe plugin could generate another artifact that includes the built JS/SWC output of the build, plus "header" Haxe files, i.e. Haxe classes that are only `extern`s of the original classes.

-This should be fairly simple to implement wiht the plugin.
+This should be fairly simple to implement with the plugin.

 ## Rename 'build' task to 'compile'